khajer/mdis/example/python/simple/README.md

 3. Responses are terminated with `\r\n`
 4. No length prefix or JSON encoding is used

+### Response Format

+The server responds with one of the following formats:

+1. Success response: `ok\nvalue\r\n`
+2. Error response: `err\nerror message\r\n`

+The client parses these responses and returns either the value (for successful operations) or an error message (for failed operations).

 ## Error Handling

+The client handles errors in two ways:

-The client raises exceptions for:
+1. **Connection/Protocol Errors**: The client raises exceptions for:
    - Connection errors
    - Protocol errors
    - Timeout errors (10 seconds)

+2. **Server Errors**: The server may return error messages that are parsed by the client:
+   - Server returns: `err\nerror message\r\n`
+   - Client returns: `"Error:error message"`
+   - If the response format is unrecognize

 ## Thread Safety